hackettjoe/Amazon-AWS-SAA-C02/README.md

 AWS Database Migration Service helps you migrate databases to AWS quickly and securely.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.
 - supports homogeneous migrations such as Oracle to Oracle, as well as heterogeneous migrations between different database platforms, such as Oracle or Microsoft SQL Server to Amazon Aurora
 - Migrations can be from on-premises databases to Amazon RDS or Amazon EC2, databases running on EC2 to RDS
-- highly resilient and self–healing
+- highly resilient and selfâ€“healing
 - All data changes to the source database that occur during the migration are continuously replicated to the target

 ---